Johannesburg: Demographics

-According to the 2011 South African National Census, the population of Johannesburg is 4,434,827 people, making it the most populous city in South Africa (it has been the most populous city in South Africa since at least the 1950s).
+According to the 2022 South African National Census, the population of Johannesburg is 4,803,262 people, making it the most populous city in South Africa (it has been the most populous city in South Africa since at least the 1950s).
 From the 2001 census, the people live in 1,006,930 formal households, of which 86% have a flush or chemical toilet, and 91% have refuse removed by the municipality at least once a week.
 81% of households have access to running water, and 80% use electricity as the main source of energy.
 29% of Johannesburg residents stay in informal dwellings.
 66% of households are headed by one person.

 Johannesburg's urban agglomeration spreads well beyond the administrative boundary of the municipality.
-The population of the whole area has been estimated to be variously at 7,860,781 in 2011 by "citypopulation.de", or 9,115,000 in 2018 by Demographia (for "Johannesburg-East Rand", 41st highest in the world).
-The area of this urban agglomeration was put by Demographia to be 2,590 km2, 31st largest in the world.
+The population of the whole area has been estimated to be variously at 7,860,781 in 2011 by "citypopulation.de",.
 Johannesburg's suburbs are the product of urban sprawl and are regionalised into north, south, east and west, and they generally have different personalities.
 Greater Johannesburg consists of more than five hundred suburbs in an area covering more than 200 sqmi.
 Although black Africans can be found throughout Johannesburg and its surrounding area, greater Johannesburg remains highly racially segregated.

 Within the Metropolitan Municipality, the old centre, established in 1886 and given city status in 1928, has been listed in recent censuses as a "main place".
 As of 2011, this main place had a population of 957,441 and an area of 334.81 km2.
 Some authors consider the metropolitan area to include most of Gauteng province.
 The UN's Population Division in 2016 estimated the metropolitan area population to be 9,616,000.

 Blacks account for 73% of the population, followed by whites at 18%, coloureds at 6% and Asians at 4%.
 42% of the population is under the age of 24, while 6% of the population is over 60 years of age.
 37% of city residents are unemployed.
 91% of the unemployed are Black African.
 Women comprise 43% of the working population.
 19% of economically active adults work in wholesale and retail sectors, 18% in financial, real estate and business services, 17% in the community, social and personal services and 12% are in manufacturing.
 Only 0.7% work in mining.

 Religion

 53% belong to mainstream Christian churches, 24% are not affiliated with any organised religion, 14% are members of African Independent Churches, 3% are Muslim, 1% are Jewish and 1% are Hindu.
+There are Muslim mosques, Hindu temples, a Sikh Gurudwara (Sikh Temple) in Sandton and a large number of synagogues.